jocerfranquiz/kladia/README.md

 ## Other features:
 *Kladia* graphs are:
-- Up to order 2 nested Python dictionaries (dicts of dicts of dicts)
+- Up to order 2 nested Python dictionaries (dicts, of dicts, of dicts)
-- Represented as a dictionary of nodes, where each node is a dictionary of links (edges), commonly known as [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list)
+- Represented as a dictionary of nodes (vertices), where each node is a dictionary of links (edges), commonly known as [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list)
 - Directed by default.
 To create an undirected graph, just add the same link in both directions

 Graphs, nodes and links can have custom **properties** dictionary to store any kind of data, such as weights, labels, etc.